Surveying the Landscape of Ethics-Focused Design Methods: Discussion

 Prior design theory literature defines methods as a source of design knowledge that enables or supports design activity, acting as a toolset to support the designer's judgment and action throughout their design work.
 Based on the sensitizing concepts and core of these methods, we have identified a range of underlying assumptions regarding the use of these methods to discover knowledge, identify new possibilities, and locate hidden assumptions.
 These attitudes or stances towards engagement with knowledge range from uncovering ethical components of a design situation or problem through \textit{in situ} speculation (e.g., Speculative Enactments \cite{speculative-enactments}); considering ethical evaluation through acts of iterating and futuring (e.g., The Oracle for Transfeminist Technologies \cite{oracle}); fostering innovation through unique value propositions by uncovering neglected or negatively impacted user groups in a use scenario (e.g., The Ethics and Inclusion Framework \cite{ethicsinclusionframework}); influencing designers' thinking to design for sustainable and non-deceptive behavior change (e.g., Design with Intent \cite{designwithintent-book}); helping to foreground and map the underlying intentions and world-view of a designer (e.g., Description \cite{description}); and providing a means for designers to operationalize ethics in their design process.

-The primary aim of the knowledge contained in these methods was ethical impact---influenced by ethical theories, values, and frameworks.
+The primary aim of the knowledge contained in the methods we have analyzed in this paper is ethical impact---influenced by ethical theories, values, and frameworks---represented through the \textit{core} of the methods.
 We chose to define the collection as containing ``ethics-focused methods'' to differentiate these methods from conventional design methods, conceptual frames, or theoretical commitments.
 In this way, the resulting collection of 63 ethics-focused methods include prescriptive forms that are actionable and potentially performative on the part of designers.
 Thus, the function of the method revealed through this \textit{embedded knowledge} allows designers to convert ethics-focused discovery into design outcomes.
 We have identified several means by which this translation might occur, including: converting a prescribed value into a concern by describing how it is present in the design context (e.g., Moral Value Map \cite{moralvaluemap}); maximizing the ethical valence of a design situation by considering many ethical theories together (e.g., Normative Design Scheme \cite{normativedesignscheme}); bringing legal, moral and ethical policies and values together (e.g., Moral and Legal IT Deck \cite{moralitdeck}); introducing user-centric concepts into different disciplines (e.g., Idea Generation through Empathy method \cite{empathycognitivewalkthrough}); broadening the scope of human values such as privacy (e.g., Privacy Futures through Design Workbooks \cite{workbooksprivacyfutures}); quantifying ethical decisions for users to improve their decision making (e.g., The Ethical Design Scorecards \cite{ethicaldesignscorecards}); and introducing critical and feminist constructs such as gender to expand the horizons of technology design (e.g., Gender Mag \cite{gendermag}).
 This embedded knowledge aids the designer in translating complex ethical concepts into normatively-informed work practices, bridging the liminal space between awareness and action.